lbrilh/masterthesis/README.md

 - **DataLoadingRicu**: This folder contains the R script used to load the datasets and process the concepts using the R ricu package.
 This folder corresponds to Chatper 2.1 (Datasets) and Chapter 2.2 (Study population).

 - **Feature Selection**: This folder contains scripts for comparing feature selection methods to determine which ones enhance the distinguishability between shared effects across datasets and dataset-specific coefficients.
-This folder corresponds to Chapter 5.4 (Data Identification).
+This folder corresponds to Chapter 5.5 (Data Identification).

 - **Fine Tuning**: This folder contains scripts to employ a fine-tuning approach using a subset of test data for hyperparameter selection.
 It includes implementations of custom models like LGBM Boosted Anchor and refitted Random Forest.
 This folder corresponds to Chapter 3 (Fine-tuning approach).

 - **Forward Selection**: This folder includes the implementation of Stepwise Regression for Data Shared Lasso and its robustness on test data, as a function of the degree of sharing parameter and regularization strength.
 This folder corresponds to Chapter 6 (Forward Selection).
 It also contains the application of DSL to ICU data (c.f.
 Chapter 5.3).

 - **Magging**: Here, you'll find implementation of Magging.
 It includes a comparison of Magging and Data Shared Lasso on artificial test data.
-This folder corresponds to Chapter 4 (Magging) and Chapter 5.5 (DSL vs. Magging).
+This folder corresponds to Chapter 4 (Magging) and Chapter 5.4 (DSL and Magging applied on artificial data).

 - **LogTransform**: This folder contains the scripts to generate the histograms of the predictors and the log-transformed densities.
 This folder corresponds to Chapter 2.3 (Features and preprocessing).